rism-digital/verovio/benchmark/font-runtime/EXPERIMENTS.md

 their Tinos box-height difference from the content-dependent failure to two device units (rounding tolerance: four).
 These lookups populate only the lazy metrics cache and do not extract outlines.

+### E46 — Missing text-style faces stay in the requested family

+Checkpoint commit: `1c0df0456`.
+The test score explicitly encodes `tänzerisch` as Quicksand Italic, but the installed static Quicksand family has no italic face.
+Exact face lookup therefore failed and the shaping wrapper silently switched the complete run to Tinos Italic.
+The MEI encoding was not at fault.

+Text face matching now prefers an exact face, then synthesizes a missing italic or bold style from the nearest registered face in the same family.
+HarfBuzz applies the synthetic style to shaping metrics, extents, and the lazily requested outline.
+Synthetic variants have stable identities and share a process-wide weak cache; repeated lookup returns the cached variant before considering fallback candidates.
+A regression proves that an italic `rend` uses a distinct, actually slanted outline from its requested family rather than the matching Tinos face.
+Rendering the real score with only Quicksand Regular and Bold registered produces a Quicksand-derived synthetic face for `tänzerisch`.

+The same-build native CLI changed from 7,259,208 to 7,260,600 bytes (+0.019%);
+gzip changed from 2,437,809 to 2,441,144 bytes (+0.137%).
+Cold timing passed for music-only (-2.49%), text-heavy (+0.95%), and mixed-page (+3.33%) fixtures.
+Warm timing passed for music-only (0.00%) and mixed-page (+1.46%).
+The standard 1,000-render text-heavy batch reported 0.808 versus 0.962 microseconds per cached render (+19.07%) after its automatic rerun, so the failed gate is preserved in `reports/e46-synthetic-style-native-timing.json`.
+A diagnostic 100,000-render batch measured 0.717 versus 0.730 microseconds (+1.81%), within the 3% gate; the absolute discrepancy is sub-microsecond benchmark noise, not a meaningful render-time accumulation.
+No threshold was relaxed.